GenomicsStandardsConsortium/ISD/README.md

 ## Sampling

-During the 18th of Genome Standards Consortium workshop the participants along with members of Hellenic Centre for Marine Research organised the Island Sampling Day Crete 2016.
+During the 18th Genomic Standards Consortium workshop the participants along with members of Hellenic Centre for Marine Research organised the Island Sampling Day Crete 2016.

 One Day, One Island - 15th June 2016, Crete